Kevin E. Lewis, Realtor® Hawaii RB-18141

-Living near an active volcano is a matter of perspective.
-No matter where you live there is risk of some kind of natural disaster: Earthquake, Tornado, Hurricane, Blizzard, Flood, Lightning, Landslide, Sand Storm, Sink holes, Fire, Volcano...
+The danger associated with living near an active volcano is a matter of perspective.
+No matter where you live there is risk of some kind of natural disaster: Earthquake, Tornado, Hurricane, Blizzard, Flood, Landslide, Sand Storm, Sink holes, Fire, Volcano...
 It's a matter of which risks you are willing to live with.
 Our volcanoes tend to ooze out a stream of lava and not explode quite like you see in other parts of the world.
-When the lava flows, we literally get hundreds or thousands of people who want to come see the flows, and to visit our national park.
+When the lava is flowing, we literally get hundreds, or even thousands, of people who want to come see the flow and to visit our national park.
 Hawaii Volcanoes National Park

 It is true that Hawaii Volcanic Lava Zones 1 and 2 can be more difficult to get mortgage loans on homes, while most permitted homes can get insurance through the HPIA program (Hawaii Property Insurance Association) or Lloyds of London.
 Many residents love these areas in Puna, Kau, and South Kona because of the weather and scenic beauty.
-If "being as far away from the lava as possible" is important, then we have areas in the Hilo, Hamakua, and Kohala districts to search for property.Big Island Lava Hazard Zones
+If "being as far away from the lava as possible" is an issue to you, then we have areas in our North Hilo, Hamakua, and Kohala districts to search for property.Big Island Lava Hazard Zones

 5) Rainwater Catchment Systems: Catchment Water is fairly common in parts of our rural Big Island, where piped county or well water is limited.
 Typically you have a metal roof on your house, and use the rain gutters to catch the water where it goes into a large steel or plastic water tank.
 There is a filter system and water pump to bring the water into the house.
 Catchment Water Hawaii Island Weather